realm/realm-surveys/macOS/README.md

 # Realm-Surveys macOS

-A simple survey client to receive and display questions entered in realtime and save user responses, designed to show the reactive nature of the [Realm Mobile Platform](https://realm.io/news/introducing-realm-mobile-platform/).

-Any number of clients may be connected to answer questions in realtime.
-Answered are tallied as soon as the question is answered.
+# Realm-Surveys Admin App

-This version is the macOS Admin app that you use to enter questions.
+This is the macOS Admin app that you use to enter questions.
+It is written in Swift.

 ## Installation Instructions